ADA Compliance Checklist for Websites

 Why Should Your Website be ADA-Compliant?

-Investing in accessibility also brings other benefits, including:
+Prioritizing accessibility also brings additional benefits, including:

-- Reducing legal risk: An ADA-compliant website is less likely to face lawsuits for lack of accessibility, which can be expensive and reputation-damaging.
+• Lower legal risk: An ADA-compliant website is less likely to face lawsuits for lack of accessibility, which can be expensive and reputation-damaging.

-- Improving SEO rankings: SEO and accessibility go hand-in-hand — the more accessible and user-friendly your site is, the easier it is for search engines to determine what your page is about.
+• Improved SEO rankings: SEO and accessibility go hand-in-hand — the more accessible and user-friendly your site is, the easier it is for search engines to determine what your page is about.
 Plus, the higher your SEO rankings, the wider your audience reach.

 ADA Compliance Checklist for Websites

-The checklist is designed to help you improve website accessibility for users with disabilities and to get closer to ADA compliance.
+The checklist is designed to help you improve website accessibility for users with disabilities and get closer to ADA compliance.
 It includes various accessibility features, including color contrast, alt text, captions, navigation, and more.
 We’ve also created a list of organizations with ADA-compliant websites here.

 To further improve the accessibility of your site, give users a way to report accessibility issues.
 This allows you to take more proactive steps to resolve them and improve the user experience.

-Beyond WCAG: Best Practices to Stay ADA-compliant
+Beyond WCAG: Best Practices to Stay ADA-Compliant

 Beyond taking steps to make a website more accessible, businesses must employ best practices to reduce the risk of being sued — and penalized — for ADA non-compliance.
 In addition to the checklist above, here are a few best practices to help you achieve and maintain compliance.